Opening a new chapter

 conductor and one of the most influential musicians and curators across genre boundaries in today’s musical scene.
 The Winter Festival 2017 will focus on inclusivity, challenging the perceptions and expectations of the classical sector and raising questions about the ownership of creativity and art.

-Full details will be announced in early 2017.
+Full details will be announced soon.

 For more information download our press release (link in right hand column).